febinbellamy/CodeHub/README.md

 Click the CodeHub extension icon, then click the "Authenticate" button to connect your GitHub account.
 ### 3. Link a Repository
 Connect CodeHub to an existing repository or create a new one.
 You can also add an optional directory path within the repository (for example: "coding_challenges/codewars").
 Click the "Get Started" button when you're ready.
+### 4. Choose How Your Solutions Are Organized
+Click the settings ⚙️ icon to choose how CodeHub organizes your solutions in your GitHub repository ([demo](https://drive.google.com/file/d/1pYqAKIt1-FVHCpwMwm9kZLmhXYhU8mvw/view?usp=sharing)).
-### 4. Start Coding
+### 5. Start Coding
 You're all set!
 Solve problems on Codewars, and your solutions will automatically sync to the linked GitHub repository after a successful submission.

-For a detailed walkthrough, check out the demo video below:
+For a detailed walkthrough, check out the video below:

 https://github.com/user-attachments/assets/e635a168-6c43-4132-8cb9-36bcc750076e